rht-labs-events/summit-lab-2018-doc/scenario1/README.md

 Surprise :).
 This would be one of those cases were you would need to raise a support ticket with Red Hat support.
 For our lab scenario we already know which issue was hit: https://bugzilla.redhat.com/show_bug.cgi?id=1538939

-This should be fixed with next heketi release.
-To work around this issue, (information is in bugzilla) the underlying gluster cluster needs to be re-balanced.
+This should be fixed with next Heketi release.
+To work around this issue, (information is in Bugzilla) the underlying Gluster cluster needs to be re-balanced.

-Use `rsh` to access any of the gluster pods and perform the re-balancing :
+Use `rsh` to access any of the Gluster pods and perform the re-balancing :
 ```
 > oc project glusterfs